 All rum produced in the distillery needs molasses; and it goes without saying that all of our molasses used comes from our very own sugar factory.
 The average annual molasses production is between 7, 000-8, 000 tonnes; with 2015 also being a record year as we produced 8, 801 tonnes!

-This molasses is then piped 2.5 miles away to the distillery.
+This molasses is then piped 1KM away to the distillery.

 Worthy Park has been producing rum intermittently since the 1740’s.
 There was an over supply of Jamaican Rum following World War II and under agreement with the Spirits Pool Association of Jamaica production was ceased in 1962.